A Green New Deal for Boston Public Schools

 This isn’t just a plan to upgrade our school facilities.
 It’s a vision to leverage Boston residents’ creativity and passion to reimagine our schools as full-service community hubs that can adapt to meet the evolving needs of our students and our City.
-It’s a commitment to safeguarding the climate resilience of our school buildings, which make up nearly half of City building emissions.
+It’s a commitment to safeguarding the climate resilience of our school buildings, which make up more than half of City-owned building emissions.
 And it’s a pledge to listen to and rebuild trust with our communities—BPS students and families who have been calling for change for decades.

 Have questions?
 Contact: